-- 26. Consider the differential equation y'' + 9y = 0. - (a) Verify that $y(t) = c_1 \cos 3t + c_2 \sin 3t$ is a solution to this equation. - (b) Sketch solution curves for $c_1 = 1$ and $c_2 = 1, 2, ..., 5$. - 27.
+- 26. Consider the differential equation y'' + 9y = 0. - (a) Verify that $y(t) = c_1 \cos 3t + c_2 \sin 3t$ is a solution to this equation. - (b) Sketch solution curves for $c_1 = 1$ and $c_2 = 1, 2, \ldots, 5$. - 27.
 The growth of a population of rabbits with unlimited resources and space can be modeled by the exponential growth equation, dP/dt = kP. - (a) Write a differential equation to model a population of rabbits with unlimited resources, where hunting is allowed at a constant rate α . - (b) Write a differential equation to model a population of rabbits with unlimited resources, where hunting is allowed at a rate proportional to the population of rabbits. - (c) Write a differential equation to model a population of rabbits with limited resources, where hunting is allowed at a constant rate α . - (d) Write a differential equation to model a population of rabbits with limited resources, where hunting is allowed at a rate proportional to the population of rabbits. - 28.
-We can modify the logistic growth model to account for a threshold population.
-That is, if the population of a species drops below a certain level, the species is endanger of extinction.
-Consider the case of the black rhinoceros, once the most numerous of all rhinoceros species and now critically endangered.
+The black rhinoceros, once the most numerous of all rhinoceros species, is now critically endangered.
 The black rhino, native to eastern and southern Africa, was estimated to have a population of about 100,000 around 1900.
 Because of hunting, habitat changes, competing species, and most of all illegal poaching, the number of black rhinos today is estimated to be below 3000.
-If the wild population becomes too low, the animals may not be able to find suitible mates and the black rhino will become extinct.
+If the wild population becomes too low, the animals may not be able to find suitable mates and the black rhino will become extinct.
 There must be a minimum population for the species to continue.
-Suppose the this minimum or threshold population for the black rhino is 1000 animals and that remaining habitant in Africa will support no more that 20,000 rhinos. - (a) For what values of P is the rhino population increasing?
+Suppose the this minimum or threshold population for the black rhino is 1000 animals and that remaining habitant in Africa will support no more that 20,000 rhinos.
+How might we model the current population, P(t) of black rhinos? - (a) For what values of P is the rhino population increasing?
 What can be said about the value of dP/dt for these values of P?

 - (b) For what values of P is the rhino population decreasing?
 What can be said about the value of dP/dt for these values of P? - (c) For what values of P is the rhino population in equilibrium?
-What can be said about the value of dP/dt for these values of P? - (d) Find a differential equation that models the population of rhinos at time t.

-Hint. (a) The population is increasing if dP/dt > 0 and 1000 < P < 20000.

-29. Given the equation x' + px = q(t), where p is a constant and q(t) is a continuous function defined on an interval I, show that is a solution of this equation, where c is any constant and $t_0 \in I$.
+What can be said about the value of dP/dt for these values of P? - (d) Find a differential equation that models the population of rhinos at time t. - Hint. (a) The population is increasing if dP/dt > 0 and 1000 < P < 20000. - 29.
+Given the equation x' + px = q(t), where p is a constant and q(t) is a continuous function defined on an interval I, show that is a solution of this equation, where c is any constant and $t_0 \in I$.

-$$x(t) = Ce^{-at} + e^{-at} \int{t_0}^t e^{as} b(s) ds$$
+$$x(t) = Ce^{-at} + e^{-at} \int{t_0}^t e^{as} b(s) \, ds$$